 The age and maturity of suspect should be given significant weight, particularly if they are under the age of 18.
 Children may not appreciate the potential harm and seriousness of their communications and as such prosecutions of

 children are rarely likely to be in the public interest.

-Directive, which was approved following the Madrid train bombings of 2004 and the London terror attacks of 2005 (and implemented in the UK in respect of telephone communications by the Data Retention Regulations 2007 and due to be implemented in respect
+Retention Directive, which was approved following the Madrid train bombings of 2004 and the London terror attacks of 2005 (and implemented in the UK in respect of telephone communications by the Data Retention Regulations 2007 and due to be

 When it was passed into law, the Regulation of Investigatory Powers Act (2000) sounded a pretty innocuous piece of legislation.
 But in truth it

 represented a significant victory for the busybody state over our ancient liberties.

 Labour claimed it was responding to demands from civil liberties campaigners for more control over state snooping.
 But it soon became clear that the legislation which Jack Straw, then Home Secretary, was introducing would have the opposite effect,

 massively expanding the ability of the public sector to pry into our private lives.